upupj/vuepress_blog/docs/posts/sticky2.md

 # Sticky Article with Higher Priority

-Excerpt information which is added manually.
+Excerpt information which is added manually 1.

 <!-- more -->